morris-leaha/Liri-Node-App/README.md

 3. Once logged in, navigate to <https://developer.spotify.com/my-applications/#!/applications/create> to register for a new application to be used with the Spotify API.
 4. On the next screen, copy the corresponding values into your `.env` file.

-**NOTE:** This file will set your spotify credentials as "environment variables" to the global `process.env` object in nofe, so that they can be used by the `dotenv` node package to remain private!
+**NOTE:** This file will set your spotify credentials as "environment variables" to the global `process.env` object in node, so that they can be used by the `dotenv` node package to remain private!

 ## Run LIRI Using Node.JS
 (If necessary, you can download Node.JS <a href="https://nodejs.org/en/download/">here</a>)